-- We may share with, or seek to obtain your information from, statutory agencies, such as the Police and Her Majesty’s Courts and Tribunal Service, in line with our legal obligations and/or in completion of our public tasks.
+- We may share with, or seek to obtain your information from, statutory agencies, such as the Police and HM Courts and Tribunal Service, in line with our legal obligations and/or in completion of our public tasks.
 This includes recovering costs for damage to public highway assets.

 - We may share with external organisations and administration systems, such as vehicle leasing companies, to the process of recovering debts